yaasiin-ayeva/WhatsBot/README.md

 ### II.
 Runninng Locally without docker (Not Recommended)

 > [!IMPORTANT]
 > Running locally requires you to do more configuration.
-You have to install `redis-server` on your machine.
 This project is based on `whatsappweb.js` which uses `Pupperteer`.
 It requires a brower driver to work.
 You have to install Chrome or Chromium on your machine.
 Make sure the environment variables are set in the `.env` file before starting the server.
 The `PUPPETEER_EXECUTABLE_PATH` should be set to your chrome/chromium browser path.

 ```bash
 npm install
 cp .env.example .env
 npm run dev
 ```

 A QR code will be generated for you to scan.
 Go to <a target="_blank" href="localhost:3000">localhost:3000</a>